railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

     * generating operations for assembly staff,
     * automatically creating analytical accounting entries.

-Subproduct production
+Subproduct Production
 +++++++++++++++++++++

-For the management of subproduct, you must install the module :mod:`mrp_subproduct` (Reconfigure wizard, MRP Sub- products).
-The normal behaviour of manufacture in OpenERP enables you to manufacture several units of the same finished product from raw materials (A + B > C).
-With subproduct management, the result of a manufacture can be to have both finished products and secondary products (A + B > C + D).
+If you need to manage subproducts, you should install the module :mod:`mrp_subproduct` (Reconfigure wizard, MRP Sub- products).
+The normal behaviour of manufacturing in OpenERP enables you to manufacture several units of the same finished product from raw materials (A + B > C).
+With Subproduct management, the manufacturing result can be to have both finished products and secondary products (A + B > C + D).

 .. note:: Subproduct Material